 There are two short written pieces, each with a 500 word limit and worth 20% of the final grade.

 Case study evaluation:

 For this assessment, you will choose an issue related to the replication crisis in psychology (or broader sciences), and write a brief blog post about it.
 The post should highlight the specific issue you choose, and include possible fixes where possible.
-The post should be directed at a non-experts with an interest in psychology, for example high school students considering applying for a psychology programme.
+The post can be directed either at non-experts, or at other psychology students who have some familiarity with the issue.
 The work can include illustrations (not included in word count) or tables (included in the word count).
-Hand in date: Thursday 21st February, 12 midday
+Hand in date: Thursday 13th February, 12 midday

 Popular science article

 For this assignment, you will use the information you gathered in the research interview to write an article that presents that project or research area to a lay, but interested audience.
 You will need to write it up in a format that would be suitable for a popular science column in a national news site or paper, such as the BBC, Guardian or Times.

 Hand in date: Thursday 16th April, 12 midday